HW-PlayersPatch/Development/Props/Change List.md

 - Build Time 68->60sec -12%
 - Rotation Speed +33%
 - Now prioritize attacking corvettes over frigates.
+- Rebalanced weapons to be more consistent vs fighters and corvettes, by increasing accuracy and decreasing damage.

 #### Ion Frigates
 - Cost 900->800 -11%